cloudinary-training/cld-advanced-concepts/README.md

 This repository supports the Cloudinary Advanced Concepts course.
 The course is designed to be run in workshop mode.
 You can run all of the code locally using this repository.

+Download, clone or fork this repository so that you can work along with the code.

 ## Create a free Cloudinary training account

 You can create a new, free account on Cloudinary by adding +training to your